 February 24, 2022.
-In the midst of a global pandemic, Russia invaded Ukraine.
-Until today this war in Europe continues.
-This also poses questions for the media as well as the general public: What is truth, what is the role of journalism, and how can art and journalism contribute in a meaningful way in the midst of seemingly endless crisis?
-Dataspace is a project that proposes a form of “newspaper of the future,” born from a collaboration between the Innovation Lab of the global financial media company Nikkei and the Ars Electronica Futurelab.
+In the midst of the global Covid pandemic, Russia invaded Ukraine.
+Until today, this war in Europe continues.
+This poses questions for the media as well as the general public about truth, art, and journalism in the eye of crisis.
+Dataspace presented one possible answer, a sort of Zen garden of information created solely by data – born from a collaboration between the Innovation Lab of the global financial media company Nikkei and the Ars Electronica Futurelab.

 Faced with a sharp rise in oil prices, can we build an economic model without oil?
 Now that gas supplies are scarce, what is the cost of our dependency?
 Now that wheat is in short supply worldwide, can we avoid hunger?
 And what kind of new turmoil might this impact create?
 If you were to be displaced by war, what would be your home?
 What will the nation budget for and where could the world go in the wake of this war?
 And what will the future of democracy probably look like?

-Participants will be immersed in a fact-based data space on these topics and then given the opportunity to discuss these questions.
+Dataspace participants were immersed in a fact-based data space on these topics and then given the opportunity to discuss these questions.
 We call this act of creating social dialogue through artistic expression, research, exploration, and action “Artistic Journalism”.
 This new journalism would revolutionize the way we look at current events.

 Read more about Dataspace on the Ars Electronica Blog.